Childhood Obesity: Causes and Considerations

 More children also obtain increasing numbers of calories from refined sugars such as high fructose corn syrup (HFCS) and highly processed and fatty foods.
 HFCS has garnered particular attention as consumption in those more than two years of age has increased approximately 1000-fold and it has been specifically researched to increase factors related to obesity.

 Soda is the most significant source of HFCS in children’s diets; however both soda and sweetened juice intake are associated with higher childhood BMI.
-Overall, for the addition of each sugary beverage in a child’s diet, the odds of a child becoming obese as an adult increases by 60 percent.
+Overall, for the addition of each sugary beverage in a child’s diet, the odds of a child becoming affected by obesity as an adult increases by 60 percent.

 Other dietary associations include low intakes of dairy foods, high intakes of fatty foods and low intakes of fiber containing foods like whole grains.
 Finally, breastfeeding appears to be of benefit in reducing the risk of childhood obesity by 22 percent.
 A meta-analysis looking at nine studies of nearly 70,000 people also found that the duration of breastfeeding impacted this risk.
 Although, it is worth noting that other studies have found no relationship between breastfeeding and body weight.